-Families making Hilliard House their temporary home may take advantage of meals – breakfast, dinner, and a snack each day – as well as laundry facilities, a clothing closet for people of all ages and sizes, a computer lab with internet access, and playgrounds for the children.
+Families making Hilliard House their temporary home may take advantage of meals – breakfast, dinner, and a snack each day – as well as laundry facilities, a computer lab with internet access, playgrounds for the children, and a “boutique” with new donated items they can take when they move to their new homes.
 These meals and onsite amenities free families up to save money, look for permanent housing, and prepare to quickly move back into the community.

 When a family arrives at Hilliard House, they meet with a Family Housing Case Manager and take an inventory of the strengths, assets, needs, and challenges affecting their housing.
 Then, they work together to create a housing action plan that builds on their unique strengths and addresses their barriers.
 Common housing-related goals that a family works on include increasing income, tackling childcare and transportation challenges, and securing benefits that support lasting stability.